 An introduction to the theory of probability, with finite, discrete and continuous sample spaces.
-The standard elementary univariate distributions: binomial, Poisson and normal, an introduction to multivariate distributions.
-Standard sampling distributions, including those of $\chi^2$ , 1 and F. Estimation by moments and maximum likelihood (including sampling variance formulae, and regression); confidence interval estimation.
+The standard elementary univariate distributions: binomial, Poisson and normal; an introduction to multivariate distributions.
+Standard sampling distributions, including those of (\, t and F. Estimation by moments and maximum likelihood (including sampling variance formulae, and regression); confidence interval estimation.
 The standard tests of significance based on the above distributions, with a discussion of power where appropriate.
 An introduction to experimental design; fixed, random and mixed models, involving multiple comparisons and estimation of variance components.

-10.3321 Regression Analysis and Experimental Design S1 L11/2T1/2
+10.3321 Regression Analysis and Experimental Design S1 L11⁄2T1⁄2

 Prerequisite: 10.331 or 10.311B or approved equivalent.
-Excluded: 10.312B or 10.322B.
+Excluded: 10.3122, 10.3222.